microsoft/FluidFramework/build-tools/talks/2022-build-tools-refresh.md

 # Consistency is a feature

 With so many different styles and design philosophies on display, newcomers were rightfully asking, "what's the ‘right way' to write this tool?"

 Some tools prioritized being self-contained and re-implemented stuff freely.
 Others made heavy use of libraries.
 All of them had copious amounts of argument parsing code.

 I didn't feel comfortable telling anyone, especially less experienced folks, to use any of the existing code as a good model.

 ---

 # Also… features are features!

 The [Command Line Interface Guidelines (CLIG)](https://clig.dev/) has a list of features that good CLIs should provide, including built-in help and consistent flag and argument parsing.

 These all dramatically improve the user experience using the tools, but adding these capabilities to each one individually was not code I could justify writing.

 Instead, I sought to unify the disparate tools under a common infrastructure, so that each _could_ benefit from common features.

-Importantly, _not_ a single package, though in practice most stuff is in one package.
+---

+# oclif

 We adopted oclif because it handled many of the CLIG's recommendations out of the box.